piotr-yuxuan/slava/README.md

 [![cljdoc badge](https://cljdoc.org/badge/com.slava/com.slava)](https://cljdoc.org/d/com.slava/com.slava)

+If you are here because you precisely know what you're looking for, just read the next section and see the following example code.
+If you've got no idea how you ended up on this page, you might be interested in the « explain me like I'm five » section at the bottom of this page.

-# What does it aim at?
+# TL;DR What does it aim at?

 Present Kafka messages as primitive map-like data structures, which are more friendly than Avro specific / generic record objects.
 Achieve